peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 <b>Returns:</b>

-True if this object and another object are equal; otherwise, false.
+True if the objects are equal; otherwise, false.

 ### GetHashCode